sogilis/csv_fast_importer/README.md

 ![Benchmark](benchmark/result.png?raw=true "Benchmark")

 Like all benchmarks, some tuning can produce different results, yet this chart gives a big picture.
-You can run this benchmark from your own with `bundle exec rake benchmark`.
+See [benchmark details](benchmark/README.md).

 ## Requirements